akulsharma1/PublicShopifyMonitor/README.md

 # Public Shopify Monitor

 Welcome to my public shopify monitor, a project which I used to sell until I decided to open source it.
+Although the code quality isn't the best, it's still a learning resource for beginners.

 This was a project I made a while ago.